Twitter Files: No. 16: Insults directed to and from Donald Trump and other Republicans

-Republican politicians also lobbied Twitter to censor or not censor certain content to benefit their political interests.
+Republican politicians also lobbied Twitter to moderate or not moderate certain content to benefit their political interests.
 Twitter removed "go back to where you came from" from its anti-immigrant hate speech policy after a 2019 Donald Trump tweet used a similar phrase to insult (mainly U.S.-born) Democratic congresswomen.
 The White House asked Twitter to remove a tweet by TV personality Chrissy Teigen that insulted President Trump, but Twitter declined to do so.

-A February 2023 Rolling Stone report states:

 No. 17: Global Engagement Center

-On March 2, 2023, Matt Taibbi released the Twitter Files' seventeenth installment, "New Knowledge, the Global Engagement Center, and State-Sponsored Blacklists" which focused on the Global Engagement Center established by the Countering Foreign Propaganda and Disinformation Act as an inter-agency effort to combat foreign propaganda.
+On March 2, 2023, Taibbi published seventeenth installment, "New Knowledge, the Global Engagement Center, and State-Sponsored Blacklists" which focused on the Global Engagement Center established by the Countering Foreign Propaganda and Disinformation Act as an inter-agency effort to combat foreign propaganda.

 No. 19: The Virality Project

-The nineteenth installment of the Twitter Files, released March 17, 2023, dealt with how, according to Reason magazine, Stanford University's "Virality Project", in cooperation with several nonprofits, "worked with social media platforms to flag and suppress commentary on COVID vaccines, science, and policy that contradicted public health officials' stances, even when that commentary was true."
+The nineteenth installment of the Twitter Files, published March 17, 2023, dealt with how, according to Reason magazine, Stanford University's "Virality Project", in cooperation with several nonprofits, "worked with social media platforms to flag and suppress commentary on COVID vaccines, science, and policy that contradicted public health officials' stances, even when that commentary was true."
 The object was to police alleged COVID misinformation that included true information being misused to favor misinformation tropes: "While individual true stories about negative vaccine side effects were not treated as misinformation or disinformation, they could be labeled 'malinformation' if they exaggerated or misled people, said researchers."
+Other examples of flagged posts included criticism of vaccine passports, and discussion of breakthrough infections.
 ZDNet tech reporter Dan Patterson wrote: "At the beginning of the vaccine, there was a lot of misinformation about how these vaccines worked, and what they were trying to do is find out what's real, and then make sure that false information doesn't get accidentally amplified."

 Reactions

+Congressional committee investigations

+Republican House members Jim Jordan and James Comer launched complementary investigations in January 2023.
+Former Twitter employees and members of the Twitter Files team provided testimony.
+Both committees concluded their investigations in 2024.

 Politicians

-After the first Taibbi installment, former Trump White House official and radio host Sebastian Gorka said, "so far, I'm deeply underwhelmed."
-He disagreed that the First Amendment had been violated.
 In a Fox News interview, Republican House Minority Leader Kevin McCarthy defended Taibbi's reporting and said of Elon Musk that his critics are "trying to discredit a person for telling the truth."
-Republican House Representative Lauren Boebert said, "We thought Twitter was a corrupt cesspool.
-We never knew it was this bad."